zettajs/zettajs.github.io/workshops/_posts/2014-09-17-IoT-hands-on-workshop.md

 * 4 Hours

+## Location

+* Our place
+* Or yours

 ## Prerequisites

-* Beginner's knowledge of JavaScript and Node.js is required.
+* Beginner's knowledge of JavaScript and Node.js is required
-* Experience with electronic circuits is helpful, but not required.
+* Experience with electronic circuits is helpful, but not required

 ## Hardware (provided)